 Tamar’s kingdom extended from the Greater Caucasus to Erzurum, and from the Zygii to the proximity of Ganja building a pan-Caucasian empire.
-The royal title increased and reflected not only her power over the regular subdivisions of the Georgian Kingdom but also introduced new elements that highlighted the Georgian crown’s authority over the neighboring lands.
+The royal title increased and reflected, not only her power over the subdivisions of the Georgian Kingdom, but highlighted the Georgian crown’s authority over the neighbouring lands.

 Tamar never gained dictatorial leadership and the noble council maintained their function.
 However, her own influence and the development of feudalism kept the more strong dynastic princes from fragmenting the state.

-Tamar continued to be identified among Georgia’s ‘King of the Kings’, as the language has no grammatical genders, unlike ‘king’ in English, it does not significantly imply a male connotation.
+Tamar was identified among Georgia’s ‘King of the Kings’, as the language has no grammatical genders, unlike the word king in English, it does not imply a male ruler.

-One of the most popular computer games, Civilization VI: Rise and Fall have included Georgia as one of the world’s ancient nations lead by King Tamar.
-The game provides facts about her and is introduced as a smart and diplomatic woman who supported the arts and was a brilliant defender of her kingdom.
+Popular computer game Civilization VI: Rise and Fall included Georgia as one of the world’s ancient nations led by King Tamar.
+The game gives facts about her, introducing her as a smart, diplomatic woman who supported the arts and who was a brilliant defender of her kingdom.